 Instructions

-- Preheat oven to 300 degrees.
-Prepared a 13 x 9 baking pan by lining with aluminum foil, allowing sides to overhang, then spray with non-stick cooking spray.
+- Preheat oven to 300 °F and lightly spray a 13 x 9 baking pan with non-stick cooking spray.

-- Process cracker pieces in a food processor until finely ground.
+- Make graham cracker crust: process cracker pieces in a food processor until finely ground.
 Add flour, sugar, and salt, and pulse to combine.
 Slowly add melted butter and pulse until evenly distributed.

-- Firmly press crumb mixture in an even layer on the bottom of the prepared pan.
+- Firmly press the crumb mixture in an even layer on the bottom of the prepared pan.
 Bake for about 20 minutes, or until the edges are beginning to brown.
-Cover with foil and bake for an additional 10 minutes.
-Let crust cool completely.
+Cover with aluminum foil and bake for an additional 10 minutes.
+Let the crust cool completely.

-- Strain strawberries over a bowl, reserving juices.
-In a small shallow bowl, mix 1 tablespoon lemon juice with 2 tablespoon reserved strawberry juice and sprinkle gelatin over juices-- let sit for about 5 minutes.
-In a small saucepan, heat remaining strawberry juice and cook until it reduces to 3 tbsp, about 10 minutes.
+- Make strawberry mousse filling: strain strawberries over a bowl, reserving juices.
+In a small shallow bowl, mix 1 tablespoon of lemon juice with 2 tablespoons of reserved strawberry juice and sprinkle gelatin over the juices-- let it sit for about 5 minutes.
+In a small saucepan, heat the remaining strawberry juice and cook until it reduces to 3 tablespoons*.
 Remove pan from heat, add gelatin mixture, and stir until gelatin has dissolved.
 Add cream cheese and whisk until smooth.
 Set aside.

-- Process strained strawberries in food processor until smooth.
-Add juice-gelatin mixture to processed strawberries and mix until evenly combined.
+- Process strained strawberries in a food processor or blender until smooth.
+Add the strawberry juice-gelatin mixture to the processed strawberries and mix until evenly combined.

-- In a stand mixer with the whisk attachment, whip heavy cream on medium-low speed for about 1 minute.
-Increase speed to high and whip until soft peaks form, about 2 minutes longer.
-Gradually add sugar and salt and whip until stiff peaks form.
-Whisk whipped cream into strawberry mixture until just combined.
-Pour mousse evenly over prepared crust and chill for 4-6 hours.
+- In a stand mixer with the whisk attachment, whip heavy cream on medium speed until soft peaks form, about 5 minutes.
+Gradually add sugar and salt and whip until stiff peaks form, about 2 minutes longer.
+Fold the whipped cream into the strawberry mixture until no white streaks remain.
+Pour mousse evenly over the prepared crust and chill for 4-6 hours until set.

 - Slice into bars and serve!
 Garnish each bar with a fresh strawberry slice (optional).